Metrication in the United Kingdom: 2013 public survey of understanding and use

 The sample size was 1,978 adults in September and 1,878 in November.
 The results were weighted and are said by YouGov to be representative of all GB adults (aged 18+).

+2022 YouGov survey of usage by general public

+In 2022 YouGov conducted a survey, published the following year, on the systems of measurement preferred by the general public, split by age group under six different circumstances.
+Key results included: